collivier/katacoda-scenarios/xtestingci/proxy/nutshell.md

-The enterprise proxies usually fail many users and docker is particulary misleading in this case due to its design and due to the different container operations.
+The enterprise proxies usually fail many users and Docker is particulary misleading in this case due to its design and due to the different container operations.

-At first, the docker client sends all operations to the docker daemon generally via the docker unix socket.
-Then you cannot leverage the classical and simple environment variable configuration (e.g. http_proxy, https_proxy, etc.) where you call the docker client to pull a new docker image.
-The proxy configuration must be rather applied to the docker daemon as described in [Control Docker with systemd](https://docs.docker.com/config/daemon/systemd/).
+At first, the Docker client sends all operations to the Docker daemon generally via the Docker Unix socket.
+Then you cannot leverage the classical and simple environment variable configuration (e.g. http_proxy, https_proxy, etc.) where you call the Docker client to pull a new Docker image.
+The proxy configuration must be rather applied to the Docker daemon as described in [Control Docker with systemd](https://docs.docker.com/config/daemon/systemd/).

 Then you must set the proxy configuration when building your containers